 The gallery also has an active presence on the secondary market and often exhibits a selection of modern masters with an emphasis on works on paper, by such artists as Sol Lewitt, Agnes Martin and Robert Mangold.
 In February 2014, Marc Selwyn Fine Art relocated to a newly renovated space in Beverly Hills.

 NFTs or ‘non-fungible tokens’ are unique cryptographic tokens.
 They provide digital scarcity, proof of ownership and a transaction history allowing creators to monetize their works and collectors to trade them.

 NFTs are breaking down barriers to access for digital art.
-It’s a space that has seen explosive growth and provides a new and exciting way of collecting art.
-Many NFTs also provide royalties on secondary sales, ensuring artists benefit from their work in the longer term.
+It’s a market with phenomenal growth offering collectors a new and exciting way to buy art.
+NFTs enable royalties on secondary sales, ensuring artists benefit from their work in the longer term.

 Verisart Minting helps artists to create industry-leading Certified NFTs.
 Our ERC-721 smart contracts use best practices for asset storage and metadata.
 We build trust by verifying creator identities and artists maintain creative control by choosing the right blockchain, marketplace & smart contract.

 All Verisart NFTs are Certified NFTs and carry an integrated COA (Certificate of Authenticity) from the artist.
 Our patented blockchain COAs provide a verifiable, living record of the work that can be easily updated and provide access to collector rewards.